Nokia-Alcatel deal may force Ericsson to expand fixed line range

-STOCKHOLM (Reuters) - Sweden’s Ericsson, the world’s biggest maker of mobile telecoms equipment, will probably have to expand its range of fixed line products to defend its turf following Nokia’s purchase of Alcatel-Lucent.
+STOCKHOLM, April 15 (Reuters) - Sweden’s Ericsson , the world’s biggest maker of mobile telecoms equipment, will probably have to expand its range of fixed line products to defend its turf following Nokia’s purchase of Alcatel-Lucent.

 As the Finnish and French firms combine, Ericsson will face a much stronger competitor with a broader product offering, bigger sales and R&D clout than itself.
 It may therefore respond by buying companies to bring in fixed line technologies.